 Depending on your situation, these are the types of costs usually paid at closing.

-- Origination fee - A fee to help cover the operational costs of processing the loan.
+- Origination fee - A fee that covers the costs of making the loan.
 It may be expressed as a percentage of the loan.
-You may choose a higher interest rate and not pay an origination fee.

-- Appraisal fee - A fee for an independent written esitmate of the property's market value.
+- Appraisal fee - A fee for an independent written estimate of the property's market value.

 - Credit report - A document summarizing your history of repaying debts.